An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

 \subsection{Discussion and future work}

 Various ingredients of our algorithm, including the use of RPCs and of course amplitude amplification, have been used before in quantum $k$-tuple sieving algorithms.
 What distinguishes our algorithm, and enables our speedup, is first our nested use of amplitude amplification (to do two-oracle search in the vein of~\cite{KLL15twoOracles}), and second the way we leverage the preprocessing that we do in advance, where we write down for each lattice vector in $L$ its set of close center points from the RPC.
-Specifically, this data structure enables us to quickly prepare (in the modified version of the above step~1), for a given $\vx$, a superposition over all center points $\vc$ that are close to $\vx$, but also to quickly prepare, for each such $\vc$, a superposition over all $\vy\in L$ that are close to $\vc$, and hence relatively close to $\vx$.
-Putting amplitude amplification on top of this then allows us to quickly prepare a superposition over pairs $(\vx,\vy)$ with $\langle\vx,\vy\rangle\geq 1/3$ that share a close center point.
+Since we can afford relatively expensive preprocessing in terms of both time and memory, this allows us to balance different terms in the time complexity.
 Altogether, this yields a more sophisticated nested amplitude amplification that results in our speedup.